-The conversation caught me a bit flat-footed, and forced me into an on-the-spot apologetic for the local church.
+The conversation caught me a bit flat-footed, and forced me into an on-the-spot apologetic for the local church and church membership.
 For a moment, I felt uncertain and embarrassed by my lack of a clear answer.

 And yet, what I intuitively knew then, and have come to understand more fully, is that Christianity is inextricably linked to the local church.
 In fact, the local church is the New Testament’s expression of Christianity.
 The New Testament depicts the Christian and the local church together, like hand in glove.